Nurse Aide Training Programs in Washington

 CNA Classes in King County

-Established in 2003 and located in Tukwila, Health Professionals Institute is a fully accredited, private vocational school licensed by the Washington State Department of Social and Health Services, Department of Health, Workforce Training and Education Coordinating Board.
+Established in 2003 and located in Kent, Health Professionals Institute is a fully accredited, private vocational school licensed by the Washington State Department of Social and Health Services, Department of Health, Workforce Training and Education Coordinating Board.
 Their mission is to provide the highest quality training and education possible to fully equip healthcare professionals to thrive in this industry.
-Along with superior teaching and instruction available, they offer a variety of classes and programs that help students succeed both in the classroom and the industry.
-To register for a class and learn more, please call (206) 462-6603 or visit www.healthprofessionalsinstitute.com.
+Along with superior teaching and instruction, they offer a variety of classes and programs that help students succeed both in the classroom and the industry.
+To register for a class or learn more, please call (425) 988-2675 or visit www.healthprofessionalsinstitute.com.

 A-Plus Nurses Assistant Training School - Seattle